ll2l/elasticsearch-wq/README.md

 ## How to run

 1. Download the [precompiled binary](https://github.com/ll2l/esweb/releases) for your operating system.
+2. Execute esweb
+  2.1 one cluster: esweb --address http://es_cluster:9200
+  2.2 multi cluster: config bookmark then esweb -b default
-2. Execute elasticwq, then open http://localhost:8081/ in your browser
+3. open http://localhost:8081/ in your browser

 ## TODO